 The last argument — that it would cost too much money to grant marriage rights to gay couples — is simply absurd.
 Since when does expense justify discrimination?
 And if marriage is so costly to employers and insurers, why is the federal government currently waging a campaign to encourage more poor people to marry?

 These arguments went nowhere in the courts of Hawaii, Alaska, and Vermont.
 In the first two states, the state constitutions were eventually amended to ban gay and lesbian marriage.
 In Vermont, the legislature devised a parallel system of civil unions that grant gay and lesbian couples the same rights that marriage gives heterosexual couples.

 In defending the state’s policy, Reilly is headed for certain defeat.
 Of course, Reilly’s office demands that he defend the state when it is sued.
 But in recent months, he has been willing to expand the definition of his job to advocate on behalf of those who suffer unfair treatment.
 For example, he applied significant pressure to former Red Sox CEO John Harrington to get more money from the team’s sale allocated to the Yawkey Trust, which benefits Massachusetts charities.
 He also tried to obtain influence in the hiring and training of priests to ensure that the Boston archdiocese was dealing with the issue of pedophile priests.

 So why hasn’t he shown similar willingness to advocate for the dispossessed on the question of marriage rights for gay and lesbian couples?
 Massachusetts deserves more when it comes to such an important issue.

 Are the points made in the Attorney General's memo preposterous?
 What do you think?
-Send an e-mail to email@example.com or voice your opinion here in the Phoenix Forum.
+Send an e-mail to letters[a]phx.com or voice your opinion here in the Phoenix Forum.